 Mayo Clinic practices integrated medicine.
 That means providers across different clinical areas work closely together to assess more than one condition.

 If you have a list of health concerns, include that information in your initial appointment request.
 That will help our appointment specialists best plan your visit.

 How soon are appointments available?

-That depends on your medical need and the area of practice you need to see.
+We are welcoming new and existing patients for virtual visits and safe in-person care, including elective surgeries.
+Wait times depend on your medical need and the area of practice you need to see.
 You might be able to see a provider next week, or you might have to wait 12 weeks or more.
 Generally, timely appointments are available for urgent problems.

 Is there a waiting list?

 Some areas have more requests for appointments than they have availability.
 When that happens, some departments do keep a waiting list.
 Other areas accommodate appointments with very little wait time.
 The best way to determine appointment availability is to request an appointment.